-Shigeyoshi Ezaki is a partner at Anderson Mori & Tomotsune with a general corporate practice, which includes advising and assisting Japanese and foreign clients on Japanese competition law, trade regulation, intellectual property law and corporate law.
-He represents many companies involved in cross-border mergers and acquisitions as well as joint venture arrangements.
-He also assists many clients in regulatory investigations with respect to price fixing and similar serious alleged violations before the Japan Fair Trade Commission as well as overseas regulatory authorities such as the US Department of Justice and the European Commission.
+Shigeyoshi Ezaki is a partner at Anderson Mori & Tomotsune with a general corporate practice, including advising and assisting Japanese and foreign clients on Japanese competition law, trade regulation, intellectual property law and corporate law.
+He represents many companies involved in cross-border mergers and acquisitions, as well as joint venture arrangements.
+He also assists many clients in regulatory investigations with respect to price-fixing and similar serious alleged violations before the Japan Fair Trade Commission, as well as overseas regulatory authorities.
 He also represents many companies in the area of distribution agreements and licence agreements.

-Vassili Moussis is listed as a leading individual for competition law in Japan by various directories and rankings and has been a GCR Who's Who nominee since 2010.
-He has practised competition law for close to 20 years in London, Brussels and Tokyo (where he has been based since 2009).
-He studied law in Belgium and the UK, and is qualified as an England and Wales solicitor as well as being registered with the Japanese Bar.
-Vassili has also worked at the European Commission's Directorate General for Competition in Brussels for one year as an administrative trainee.
-At Anderson Mori & Tomotsune his practice focuses on all aspects of competition law, including merger control and complex international cartel matters as well as, increasingly, follow-on civil litigation advice.
+Vassili Moussis is listed as a leading individual for competition law in Japan by various directories and has been a GCR Who's Who nominee since 2010.
+He has practised competition law for over 20 years.
+He studied law in Belgium and the UK, and is qualified as an England and Wales solicitor and registered with the Japanese Bar.
+He also worked at the European Commission's Directorate General for Competition in Brussels.
+At Anderson Mori & Tomotsune, his practice focuses on all aspects of competition law, including merger control and complex international cartel matters as well as follow-on civil litigation advice.

-GTDT: What kinds of infringement has the antitrust authority been focusing on recently?
+1 What kinds of infringement has the antitrust authority been focusing on recently?
 Have any industry sectors been under particular scrutiny?

-Shigeyoshi Ezaki and Vassili Moussis: In recent times, the Japan Fair Trade Commission (JFTC) has turned its attention to enforcement against international cartels, imposing very high surcharge payments on the contravening companies.
-For example, in the 2016 international cartel case involving manufacturers of aluminum and tantalum electrolytic capacitor products (the 'capacitors case'), the JFTC issued administrative fines amounting to approximately ¥6.7 billion.
-This follows another international cartel case in 2014 involving international ocean shipping companies, where the JFTC issued administrative fines totalling approximately ¥22.7 billion.
+In recent times, the Japan Fair Trade Commission (JFTC) has turned its attention to enforcement against international cartels, imposing very high surcharge payments on the contravening companies.
+For example, in the 2016 international cartel case involving manufacturers of aluminium and tantalum electrolytic capacitor products (the 'capacitors case'), the JFTC issued administrative fines amounting to approximately ¥6.7 billion.
+This follows another international cartel case in 2014 involving international ocean shipping companies, where the JFTC issued administrative fines totalling approximately ¥2.7 billion.
 Its success in international cartel enforcement has been the product of parallel investigations conducted in close cooperation with foreign antitrust authorities, including the European Commission and the US Department of Justice.